tanthegamer/comptonconf/README.md

 # compton.conf
-Compton configuration for tear fix, also includes fading and shadows.
+Compton configuration for tear fix, it also includes fading and shadows.